Amsterdam

 The best places to eat and drink in Amsterdam

-Over the last 8 years, I’ve accrued quite the curation of places to eat and drink in Amsterdam.
-My Google Maps is something of a joke amongst my friends – so many lists, hearts and want to go’s.
+Over the last eight years, I’ve accrued quite the curation of places to eat and drink in Amsterdam, from restaurants to bars, to everything in between.
+My Google Maps is something of a joke amongst my friends – so many lists, hearts and want to goes.
 I often get asked by friends and families for a list of the best places to eat and drink in Amsterdam.
-I always send a Google doc, so after 8 years I thought it was about time that this too lives on my blog.
+I always send a Google doc, so after eight years I thought it was about time that this too lives on my blog.
 So here it is – the best places to eat and drink in Amsterdam if you’re short on time.

-If I had just one weekend or a couple days to eat and drink my way through Amsterdam this is where I’d start.
+But… if I had just one weekend or a couple days to eat and drink my way through Amsterdam this is where I’d start.
+Trust me, I’m a local!

 The best places to eat and drink in Amsterdam